 The Membership Secretary maintains the database storing Members’ personal information, including the creating, updating and deleting these details.
-The Website Administrator can view these details but does not make any changes.
+The Website Administrator, Society Secretary and a designated Committee Member can view these details but does not make any changes.
 The Membership Secretary uses this information to issue membership cards and identity cards.
-The Website Administrator uses this information to communicate with Members from time to time.
+The Website Administrator, Society Secretary and designated Committee Member use this information to communicate with Members from time to time.
 Both the Membership Secretary and the Website Administrator respond to queries from Bailiffs when dealing with disciplinary matters.

 How can individual Members see what personal information is stored about them?

 Such requests should be sent to the Membership Secretary in the first instance, quoting the membership number and full name.
 A response containing all the Member’s details should be received within 30 days from receipt.
 The Membership Secretary may contact the individual Member for verification purposes.
 There is no charge for this service.

 How can individual Members have their personal information stored by TWAPS updated?

 Such requests should be sent to the Membership Secretary in the first instance, quoting the membership number, full name and requested changes.
 A response containing the amendments should be received within 30 days.
 The Membership Secretary may contact the individual Member for verification purposes.
 There is no charge for this service.

 How can individual Members have their personal information stored by TWAPS removed?

 Such requests should be sent to the Membership Secretary in the first instance, quoting the membership number, full name and requested removal.
 A response confirming the removal should be received within 30 days.
 The Membership Secretary may contact the individual Member for verification purposes.
 There is no charge for this service.
 The removal of individual Member’s details may result in that individual no longer being a member of the Society.

 For how long will Members’ personal information be stored by TWAPS?